KrishRVH/word-frequency-counter/README.md

 wc *w = wc_open_ex(32, &lim);
 if (!w) {
-    /* pool too small even for minimal structures */
+    /* pool too small even for minimal structures under configured limits */ }
-}
 ```

 In static-buffer mode, `wc_open_ex` will:

-- Compute a conservative lower bound for:
+- Use a scratch allocator state to **simulate** the minimal internal allocations:
   - Hash table
   - First arena block
   - Scan buffer (if `WC_STACK_BUFFER == 0`)
-  - Alignment slack
-- Fail early (`NULL`) if the configuration cannot be satisfied.
+- Fail early (`NULL`) if the configuration cannot satisfy those allocations under the effective budget (`min(static_size, max_bytes)` when both are set).

 ---